Sea of Japan: Geography and geology

 The Sea of Japan was landlocked when the land bridge of East Asia existed.
 The Japan Arc started to form in the Early Miocene.
 In the Early Miocene the Japan Sea started to open, and the northern and southern parts of the Japanese archipelago separated from each other.
 During the Miocene, the Sea of Japan expanded.

 The north part of the Japanese archipelago was further fragmented later until orogenesis of the north-eastern Japanese archipelago began in the later Late Miocene.
 The south part of the Japanese archipelago remained as a relatively large landmass.
 The land area had expanded northward in the Late Miocene.
 The orogenesis of high mountain ranges in north-eastern Japan started in Late Miocene and lasted in Pliocene also.
 The eastern margin of the sea may host an incipient subduction zone responsible for large earthquakes in 1940, 1964, 1983 and 1993.

 Nowadays the Sea of Japan is bounded by the Russian mainland and Sakhalin island to the north, the Korean Peninsula to the west, and the Japanese islands of Hokkaidō, Honshū and Kyūshū to the east and south.
-It is connected to other seas by five straits: the Strait of Tartary between the Asian mainland and Sakhalin; La Pérouse Strait between the Sakhalin and Hokkaidō; the Tsugaru Strait between Hokkaidō and Honshū; the Kanmon Straits between Honshū and Kyūshū; and the Korea Strait between the Korean Peninsula and Kyūshū.
+It is connected to other seas by five straits: the Strait of Tartary between the Asian mainland and Sakhalin; La Pérouse Strait between Sakhalin and Hokkaidō; the Tsugaru Strait between Hokkaidō and Honshū; the Kanmon Straits between Honshū and Kyūshū; and the Korea Strait between the Korean Peninsula and Kyūshū.

 The Korea Strait is composed of the Western Channel and the Tsushima Strait, on either side of Tsushima Island.
 The straits were formed in recent geologic periods.
 The oldest of them are the Tsugaru and Tsushima straits.
 Their formation had interrupted the migration of elephants into the Japanese islands at the end of the Neogene Period (about 2.6 million years ago).
 The most recent is La Perouse Strait, which formed about 60,000 to 11,000 years ago closing the path used by mammoths which had earlier moved to northern Hokkaidō.
-All the straits are rather shallow with a minimal depth of the order of 100 meters or less.
+All the straits are rather shallow, with a minimal depth of the order of 100 meters or less.
 This hinders water exchange, thereby isolating the water and aquatic life of the Sea of Japan from the neighboring seas and oceans.

 The sea has a surface area of about 1050000 km2, a mean depth of 1,752 m and a maximum depth of 4568 m.
 It has a carrot-like shape, with the major axis extending from south-west to north-east and a wide southern part narrowing toward the north.
 The coastal length is about 7600 km with the largest part (3240 km) belonging to Russia.
 The sea extends from north to south for more than 2255 km and has a maximum width of about 1070 km.